pepegar/wookie/offline/Combined+Pages.md

 Structure
 ---------

-Wookie is structure in services, and clients.
+**wookie** is structure in services, and clients.
 Services are representations of Services in AWS.
 Clients are HTTP clients that evaluates `Request`s and transform them into responses in the target monad.